iterative/dvc.org/content/docs/command-reference/queue/remove.md

 completed tasks, this will also remove any associated output logs.

 > ⚠️ Note that for successfully completed tasks, this command is not the same as
-> `dvc exp remove`.
-This command not remove any Git or DVC data associated with
+> `dvc exp remove`. `dvc queue remove` does not remove any Git or DVC data
-> a successful DVC experiment.
-It only removes the task queue entry and any
+> associated with a successful DVC experiment.
+It only removes the task queue
-> associated output logs for that task.
+> entry and any associated output logs for that task.

 ## Options